luann8331/opensage-adk/docs/wiki/developer_guide/Plugins.md

 ## Overview

-OpenSage uses a plugin system built on top of the ADK (Agent Development Kit) `BasePlugin` interface.
+OpenSage-ADK uses a plugin system built on top of the ADK (Agent Development Kit) `BasePlugin` interface.
 Plugins hook into the agent's tool execution lifecycle — they can run logic **before** or **after** any tool call, injecting prompts, running sandbox commands, or modifying tool results.